lifelong-learning-systems/l2metrics/README.md

 ## Metrics

-The L2Metrics library supports the following lifelong learning metrics as defined in the Lifelong Learning Metrics for DARPA L2M version 0.64:
+The L2Metrics library supports the following lifelong learning metrics as defined in the Lifelong Learning Metrics for DARPA L2M specification version 0.64:

 * Performance Recovery (PR)
 * Performance Maintenance (PM)